 - finger clubbing (swelling)

-Where any of these symptoms are present and a coronavirus test comes back negative, patients should be referred for further investigation.
+Where any of these symptoms are present and a Coronavirus (COVID-19) test comes back negative, patients should be referred for further investigation.
 Where GPs have failed to follow this protocol and did not refer their patients for further investigation, there may be a case for medical negligence if this has resulted in an adverse outcome.

 We’re here to help